 TfL Rail did not achieve some of its targets.
+Customer satisfaction was on target.

-TfL Rail performed very well compared to other L&SE TOCs PPM figures.
+The TOC performed very well compared to other L&SE TOCs PPM figures.

-RTA was higher than previous quarter (Q3 2017-18) but lower than the same period a year ago (Q4 2016-17).
+RTA was lower than previous quarter (Q4 2017-18) and the same period a year ago (Q1 2017-18).

-TfL Rail performed well compared to most L&SE train operators' CaSL figures and was in the top two.
+TfL Rail had very poor CaSL figures this quarter compared to most L&SE train operators and was in the bottom six.